-- Children's standards and achievements in Music are assessed in line with the School's Assessment Policy.
-On-going Assessment for Learning (AfL) practices within class and group sessions, including the sharing of and reference being made to Learning Objective and Success Criteria and self and peer assessments of understanding, outcomes and progress. - Assessments are used diagnostically by teachers to evaluate learning and inform teaching and by teachers and senior leaders within the Accountability Process to evaluate individual and groups of children's standards and achievements and provision and to inform future provision and school development. - Music is reported on at the end of the academic year in each child's School Report.
+- Teachers use Seesaw to record and capture music progression across school. - Children's achievements in Music are assessed during lessons and are formally recorded every 6 weeks.
+Assessment in music is linked to well planned and progressive learning objectives.
+Assessments are made using teacher judgement, outcomes of children's work and also through self and peer assessments. - Assessments are used diagnostically by teachers to evaluate learning and inform teaching.
+Assessments are used to inform future provision and school development. - Music is reported on at the end of the academic year in each child's School Report.